Need help? We are available to speak to you 7 days a weekRead More

 (Source: Department of Home Affairs, 2025)

-Case officers process partner visa applications at the Department of Home Affairs, which is currently processing thousands of applications.
-This backlog is the key factor that can impact the processing time of a partner visa application.
+Case officers at the Department of Home Affairs process partner visa applications and are currently managing thousands of applications, meaning the partner visa queue is the key factor that can impact processing time.

 Generally, the more complete your application is at the time of lodgement, the shorter the processing time.
 This reduces the number of times a case officer has to request and review information from the applicant and sponsor.